 Cut your bars for the inside of the peace sign out of scrap foam.
 I cut my foam with an X-Acto knife and a ruler.

-Hot glue them to the flat back of the wreath and trim the edges to match the circle.
+Hot glue the pieces to the flat back of the wreath and trim the edges to match the circle.

-Tip: I know hot glue is a huge no no for use on foam, but if you use a low heat setting and small amounts at a time, it will not destroy the styrofoam, plus it dries fast.
-Using a glue exclusively for styrofoam will take forever to dry.
+TIP: I know hot glue is a huge no-no for use on foam, but if you use a low heat setting and small amounts at a time, it will not destroy the styrofoam, plus it dries fast.
+Using glue exclusively for styrofoam will take forever to dry.
 Just be quick when applying the hot glue.

 Paint the wreath with brown acrylic paint.
-This will help hide the under part of the wreath between the pine cones.
+This will help hide the underside of the wreath between the pine cones.

 Start placing them close together and facing in the same direction around the wreath.
 Glue them down with hot glue.

-NOTE: I found adding a line of glue onto the foam and then placing 4-5 pines cones at a time was the fastest method.
+NOTE: I found adding a line of glue onto the foam and then placing 4-5 pine cones at a time was the fastest method.

-Lightly paint with white spray paint.
-Dot Elmer’s glue over the edges of the pine cones with a paint brush and then shake white glitter beads over the wreath until covered.
+Place dots of Elmer’s glue over the edges of the pine cones with a paintbrush and then shake white glitter beads over the wreath until covered.